StabbyCutyou/moldovan_slammer/README.md

 ## {char:number:case}

-Slammer will replace any instance of {char} with a randomly generated set of characters, optionally up to the number specified by :number.
+Slammer will replace any instance of {char} with a randomly generated set of unicode characters, of a length specified by :number.
 The default value is 2.

 {char} also takes the :case argument, which is either 'up' or 'down', like so